 There’s also a deeper level to the relationship between the Gwich’in and the caribou.
-In DC, the Native lobbyists tried to explain it in a way that the rest of us could understand.
+In DC, the Native lobbyists tried to explain it so that the rest of us could understand.
 “Caribou are our identity,” one older woman began, scanning our eyes for a flicker of recognition.
 “They are who we are.”

 “Caribou is in our DNA,” added a young man.
-“Watching my year-old son chew dried meat – that was the first time I fully appreciated its significance.”
+“Watching my year-old son chew dried meat, that's when I first fully appreciated the significance.”

-A young woman described Native friends in a distant city, whose only connection with caribou is a 40-year-old memory of meeting a man who’d once seen a great, antlered bull.
+Then a young woman described Native friends in a distant city whose only connection with caribou is a 40-year-old memory of meeting a man who’d once seen a great, antlered bull.
 “It breaks my heart,” she said, tearing up, “to think what people in my village would be like without this animal.”

 You don’t need to walk in someone’s caribou-skin boots, literally, to understand them.
 As the young woman teared up, some of us did too.

-Later a young Gwich’in leader, Dana Tizya-Tramm, articulated the reason.
+A young Gwich’in leader, Dana Tizya-Tramm, explained the connection.
 “What we’re doing here together,” he told us, “transcends cultures and governments.
 The wind blows across all borders, and touches all our faces.”

 People of the Sea

-Other Native Alaskans near the Refuge, including the Inupiat, also rely heavily on protection of natural resources.
-A young man from that coastal tribe, Gabe Tegoseak, joined our South Carolina lobbying group.
+Other Native Alaskans near the Refuge also rely heavily on protection of natural resources.
+A young Inupitat man, Gabe Tegoseak, joined our South Carolina lobbying group.

-Gabe’s people live in villages that, in some cases, are more than 10,000 years old.
+Gabe’s people live in coastal villages that, in some cases, are more than 10,000 years old.
 They still hunt whale, seal, walrus, and more using traditional methods.
-(Don’t click here — just don’t — if hunting isn’t your cup of tea.)
+(Don’t click if hunting isn’t your cup of tea!)

 But climate change is hitting the Arctic fast.
 Last year Gabe’s family home, which he helped build as a child, tipped into the melting tundra.